uncomputable/bitcoin-notes/op_vault.md

 Take the taptree of the spent vault UTXO and replace the current leaf with the leaf update script.

 If there is a revault index, then run CheckRevault.
-Otherwise, `revault_index = 0` is mandatory to prevent malleability.
+Otherwise, `revault_amount = 0` is mandatory to prevent malleability.

 Enforce that all satoshis of the spent vault UTXO go into the trigger and revault output.